Welcome to the Temple of Zeus's Official Forums!

 Crime Scene Cleaner: Surprisingly relaxing.
 Good story.
 Great sense of humor.

-Cult of the Lamb: I'm unsure how other SS feel about this game.
+Cult of the Lamb: I'm unsure how other Zevism feel about this game.
 I usually take the least violent route, given that you can be as bad or as nice as you want with your play style.
 Enjoyed the aesthetics and music a lot.
 I did jump out of my seat when I saw Father Satan's symbol and the name of our Gods.

 The Dark Pictures Anthology: Great games, favorite was "House of Ashes".
 Relatively good for the horror genre.